Mexican leader fails to pass limits on foreign energy firms

 The lower house of Congress voted 275 to 223 in favor of the measure, but that was well short of the 333 votes needed for constitutional changes.

-The debate began with nearly all 500 deputies present.
-The ruling party and its allies need a two-thirds majority to pass the constitutional reform.
+The debate Sunday began with nearly all 500 deputies present.
+The ruling party and its allies needed a two-thirds majority to pass the constitutional reform.

 Some pro-government legislators chanted ’’Traitors″ at the opposition, which objects to the reform.
 Opposition lawmakers shouted: ’’It won’t happen.″